Tweety: Voice actors

-Legendary voice artist Mel Blanc originated the character's voice.
+Voice artist Mel Blanc originated the character's voice.
 After the Golden Age of American Animation came to an end, Blanc continued to voice the character in TV specials, commercials, music recordings, and films, such as 1988's Who Framed Roger Rabbit, which was one of Blanc's final projects as Tweety.
 Before and after Blanc's death in 1989, several voice actors have provided the voice in his stead.
 These voice actors are: